mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 The sound processing unit has 3 melodic chanels and one sfx chanel.
 - Melodic chanels: SPU can use 16 waveforms for music in these chanels.
 It can only modify volume and pitch.
 - SFX chanel: SPU can access other 8 waveforms to play them in this chanel.
 It can only modify volume and pitch.

-Each sample must be an 8 bit PCM with 256 samples each.
+Each sample must be an 8 bit PCM with 256 samples.
 There are generic samples preloaded, but you can create new ones and share them using plutonium disks.

 ## 6 MEDIA